 The type of role maxDiff is playing in this code is a common one in parallel programs in general.
-This pattern is refered to as a reduction.
+This pattern is referred to as a reduction.
 The Charm++ model and the Charm++ Runtime System have special support for handling reductions of various types (including user-defined reductions).
 For the sake of this example, we will perform the reduction manually.
 For more information on using built-in support for reductions within Charm++, please refer to Section 3.14 "Reductions" of The Charm++ Programming Language Manual.

-Try implementing the 2D jacobi calculation in Charm++.
+Try implementing the 2D Jacobi calculation in Charm++.
 To get you started, here are some hints that you might find useful:

 - Makefile: The Makefile for this application should be very similar to the makefiles used in the Array and Broadcast versions of the "Hello World" examples.